 Concentration of our assets in an issuer, industry or sector may present certain risks.
 To the extent that we assume large positions in the securities of a small number of issuers, our net asset value may fluctuate to a greater extent than that of a diversified investment company as a result of changes in the financial condition or the market's assessment of the issuer.
 At June 30, 2022, our portfolio of \$557.4 million (at fair value) consisted of 100 portfolio companies and was invested approximately 93% in senior secured loans, 4% in unsecured or subordinated debt securities, 2% in equity investments, and less than 1% in senior secured notes.
 Our average investment by portfolio company at amortized cost was approximately \$6.3 million at June 30, 2022.
 Our largest portfolio company investment at fair value was approximately \$24.9 million and our five largest portfolio company investments at fair value comprised approximately 15% of our portfolio at June 30, 2022.
-At December 31, 2021, our portfolio of \$552.6 million (at fair value) consisted of 86 portfolio companies and was invested 93% in senior secured loans, 5% in unsecured or subordinated debt securities, 2% in equity investments and less than 1% in senior secured notes.
-Our average investment by portfolio company at amortized cost was approximately \$7.1 million at December 31, 2021.
-Our largest portfolio company investments by value comprised approximately 21% of our portfolio at December 31, 2021.
+At December 31, 2021, our portfolio of \$552.6 million (at fair value) consisted of 86 portfolio companies and was invested 93% in senior secured loans, 5% in unsecured or subordinated debt securities, 2% in equity investment by portfolio company investment and less than 1% in senior secured loans, 5% in unsecured or subordinated debt securities, 2% in equity investment at fair value was approximately \$7.1 million at December 31, 2021.
+Our largest portfolio company investment at fair value was approximately \$37.3 million and our five largest portfolio company investment at fair value was approximately \$37.3 million and our five largest portfolio company investment at fair value was approximately \$37.3 million and our five largest portfolio company investment at fair value was approximately \$37.3 million and our five largest portfolio company investments by value comprised approximately 21% of our portfolio at December 31, 2021.

 In addition, we may, from time to time, invest a substantial portion of our assets in the securities of issuers in any single industry or sector of the economy or in only a few issuers.
 A downturn in an industry or sector in which we are concentrated could have a larger impact on us than on a company that does not concentrate in that particular industry or sector.
 Our Advisor monitors industry and sector uncertainties on an ongoing basis, including substantial regulatory challenges in the healthcare sector, volatility and extensive government regulation in the financial services sector, cyclical risks associated with the overall economy and events outside of our control, including public health crises such as COVID-19, or other geopolitical or macroeconomic events (see Item 1A.
-Risk Factors for further details), which may have resulted in a negative impact to certain industries, including significant reductions in demand for certain goods and services, reductions in business activity and financial transactions, supply chain interruptions and overall economic and financial market instability both globally and in the United States (see Note 5 to the consolidated financial statements), among various other industry and sector uncertainties due to certain exposures.
+Risk Factors for further details), which may have resulted in a negative impact to certain industries, including significant reductions in demand for certain gods and services, reductions in business activity and financial transactions, supply chain interruptions and overall economic and financial market instability both globally and in the United States (see Note 5 to the consolidated financial statements), among various other industry and sector uncertainties due to certain exposures.
 At June 30, 2022, our top three industry concentrations at fair value consisted of Diversified Financial Services (12.8%), Internet Software & Services (11.6%), and Software (10.8%).
-At December 31, 2021, our top three industry concentrations at fair value consisted of Diversified Financial Services (13.6%), Internet Software & Services (11.2%) and Road & Rail (10.5%) (see Note 5 to the consolidated financial statements).
+At December 31, 2021, our top three industry concentrations at fair value consolidated financial statements).